ylian817/ylian.github.io/_pages/about.md

 * Data-centric: RAG, Dataset distillation, data quality.
 * LLM privacy: Privacy preserved inference.

-Hope finnaly we can design an *ML system* to learn and generate knowledge at anywhere and anytime.
+Hope that finally we can design an *ML system* to learn and generate knowledge at anywhere and anytime.
 I'm open for academic collaborations.
 If you are interested, please feel free to contact me.

 # 🔥 News

+* [2024.05] &nbsp;🎉🎉 Our paper "Evolving Symbolic Pruning Metric From Scratch for Large Language Models." is accepted at ICML 2024.
+This work finds new pruning metric to prune LLMs to achieve SOTA performance under the same sparsity ratio. ([paper]())
 * [2024.03] &nbsp;🎉🎉 VMRNN is available.
 This work proposes the VMRNN cell, a new recurrent unit that integrates the strengths of Vision Mamba blocks with LSTM.
 We construct a network centered on VMRNN cells to tackle spatiotemporal prediction tasks effectively. ([paper](https://arxiv.org/abs/2403.16536), [code](https://github.com/yyyujintang/VMRNN-PyTorch))
 * [2024.01] &nbsp;🎉🎉 Our paper "FedImpro: Measuring and Improving Client Update in Federated Learning" is accepted at ICLR 2024. ([paper](https://arxiv.org/pdf/2402.07011.pdf),[code](https://github.com/wizard1203/FedImpro)).
 This work trains the high-level neural network on reconstructed feature distributions, to accelerate FL training and enhance the model performance.
 * [2024.01] &nbsp;🎉🎉 Our paper "Towards Efficient and Reliable LLM Serving: A Real-World Workload Study" is available. ([paper](https://arxiv.org/pdf/2401.17644.pdf)),[code](https://github.com/HPMLL/BurstGPT).
 This paper introduces the first real-world trace dataset of LLM serving workloads, detailing user, system, and LLM behaviors.
 Many new insights of GPT services are found in this work.